 First, you’ll need to work out whether your idea is realistic given your circumstances.
-So do your household finances allow you to commit to making a further monthly payment if that’s what’s needed?
+You’ll need to consider the overall cost of the works – according to Remodeling, kitchen renovations can cost in excess of $26,000, and if you’re considering a full master suite extension, you can expect to pay more than $150,000 – and then you’ll need to think realistically about whether or not you can afford it.
+Do your household finances allow you to commit to making a further monthly payment if that’s what’s needed?
 Think about how secure you are in your job, whether any other expenses are on the horizon, and perhaps if there are any areas of your spending that can be pared back to help fund your project - the best personal finance software is perfect for helping to figure all of this out.

 If you’re comfortable that you can meet the expense, the second step is to think about whether your plans actually make sense.
 So will your renovations add enough value to your home to counter what you spend?
 And will the time and effort you put into remodeling your home be worth it in the long run?
 Making firm plans is a must, and something that interior design software can help you to achieve if you’re making changes inside, and landscape design software can help with if you’re improving outdoors.

-If your proposed works are extensive, you may also want to think carefully if it is cheaper to renovate your house or move.
+If your proposed works are extensive, you may also want to think carefully if it is cheaper to renovate your house or move, with the latter being an increasingly appealing option in the post-pandemic landscape.
 Of course, relocating won’t be a consideration for some, and others will readily spend whatever it takes to achieve their dream home, and find value in the new space they have rather than their property price.
 Whichever side of the fence you fall, these are all things that should be considered before you start to arrange finance for home renovation.